mikeevstropov/vuex-loopback/README.md

 ### Create a new document.

-At [previous step](#4-create-vuex-module-by-the-module-factory) we provided the model with default fields to the module factory.
+In the [previous step](#4-create-vuex-module-by-the-module-factory) we provided the model with default fields to the module factory.
 An action `CREATE_TEMP_ITEM` will create a new item by this model automatically (only `tempItem` state, not in database).

 ```javascript
 store.dispatch(